Dedicated Accident Attorneys in Deerfield Beach, FL Protect Accident and Injury Victims’ Rights in Broward County and Throughout Florida

 Yes — even if you are partly to blame for your accident, you can still recover damages, but not the full amount.
 The state of Florida follows a “pure comparative negligence rule” in cases where more than one party can be held accountable for an accident.
 Under this rule, the compensation you are entitled to receive will be reduced by an amount that reflects your shared fault for the accident.
 So, for example, if it is determined that you are 30 percent responsible for your accident, your compensation will be reduced by 30 percent.
 A damage award of $10,000 would then be reduced by $3,000 for a total compensation of $7,000.

 In rare situations, the statute of limitations for personal injury claims may be extended.
-If you are concerned that you will be unable to meet the four-year filing deadline, it is best to consult with an experienced personal injury attorney regarding your case.
+If you are concerned that you will be unable to meet the four-year filing deadline, it is best to consult with our experienced accident attorneys in Deerfield Beach, FL regarding your case.